antzm/data-science/readme.md

 In data science, we use existing data to scientifically predict future trends.
 The most modern way to accomplish this, is by using various machine learning algorithms and methods.
 Thus, a thorough understanding of machine learning is essential in data science.

+## Deep Learing

+Deep Learning is the creation of a multi layer neural network that can be used for image recognition, natural language processing, plagiarism detector, sentiment analysis etc.

+Deep learing is part of machine learning but we could say that is something more demanding and specialized.

 ## Cloud computing

 It's almost impossible to use an average modern computer for very demanding computations.
 For this reason, everyone in fhe field of data science must have a very good knowledge of at least one cloud computing platform, which will provide the means for analysing demanding data sets and creating machine learning models.